Skip to main content Skip to footer

 Tutorial Concept Learn how to seamlessly integrate an Angular Report Viewer into your web application to render, view, and interact with dynamic reports directly within your Angular project.

-ActiveReportsJS is a client-side reporting solution with highly interactive reporting capabilities, providing both report viewer and report designer components that can be easily integrated into any of the major web frameworks, including Angular.
+ActiveReportsJS is a powerful client-side reporting tool that offers rich, interactive reporting features.
+It includes both a report viewer and a report designer, which can be effortlessly integrated into leading web frameworks like Angular.

 Ready to Add an Angular Report to Your Web Application?
 Download ActiveReportsJS today!